mary-grace/community-pulse-source/content/episode/beginning.md

 +++
-Description = "Jason, Mary, and PJ sit down to talk to [Kim Bannerman](http://twitter.com/kmbannerman) and [Eamon Leonard](http://twitter.com/eamonleonard) about how to start a community.
-We meander down that topic while exploring the rabbit holes of burnout, dealing with difficult community members, who actually makes up a community, what separates a leader from a participant, and more." guests = ["kbannerman", "eleonard"] podcast = "http://traffic.libsyn.com/communitypulse/ep14-beginning.mp3" podcast_duration = "51:34"
+Description = "Jason, Mary, and PJ talk to [Kim Bannerman](http://twitter.com/kmbannerman) & [Eamon Leonard](http://twitter.com/eamonleonard) about how to start a community.
+We also explore who makes up a community, what separates leaders from participants, and more." guests = ["kbannerman", "eleonard"] podcast = "http://traffic.libsyn.com/communitypulse/ep14-beginning.mp3" podcast_duration = "51:34"